 But behind the desire to transition their businesses to a next generation is a sad reality.
 Many of those business owners won’t succeed in selling their companies at all, let alone for the price they hope.

 For most business owners, selling their company involves marketing it.
 They’ll hire a broker, talk with trusted advisors, and put out notice that they’re interested in offers.

-But what most business owners—particularly B2B company owners—don’t think about is how their company’s marketing of its products and services, not just the marketing of the business as a whole, can enhance their chances of getting a deal done.
+But what most company owners—particularly industrial, technical and professional services companies (a component of the business-to-business category) don’t think about is how their company’s own marketing of its products and services, not just the marketing of the business as a whole, can enhance their chances of getting a deal done.

 One of the big problems for small businesses is that the owner of the business is the business.
 If the company doesn’t have talented people and competencies beyond the owner, it won’t sell.
 Building the reputation of the company (not the owner) through B2B marketing tactics—such as thought leadership, public relations and online presence—will help build the company’s brand.
 The essence of shareholder value (the price you’ll get upon selling) for most small and mid-sized companies is in intangible assets—and the heart of intangible assets is brand.

 Just like in residential real estate, company image plays a role in a purchase.
 There are so many great Canadian B2B companies who do world-class work, but their public appearance on their website, marketing materials and presence at industry events is often a poor representation of all they have to offer.
 Cleaning up a company’s image can help enhance that immediate appeal to a buyer, not to mention to potential customers.

 Marketing a business for sale and improving a business’s marketing both take time—that’s the only drawback.
 If you’ve decided you want to sell your company, be aware that the process of selling your business can take years.
 By improving your marketing, you can shorten that time horizon, and secure the price you seek.